fischerdr/crawl4ai/docs/md_v2/advanced/identity-based-crawling.md

 If you installed Crawl4AI (which installs Playwright under the hood), you already have a Playwright-managed Chromium on your system.
 Follow these steps to launch that **Chromium** from your command line, specifying a **custom** data directory:

 1. **Find** the Playwright Chromium binary:

 - On most systems, installed browsers go under a `~/.cache/ms-playwright/` folder or similar path.
 - To see an overview of installed browsers, run:

      ```bash
      python -m playwright install --dry-run
      ```

      or

      ```bash
      playwright install --dry-run
      ```

      (depending on your environment).
 This shows where Playwright keeps Chromium.

 - For instance, you might see a path like:

-     ```
+     ```text
      ~/.cache/ms-playwright/chromium-1234/chrome-linux/chrome
      ```

      on Linux, or a corresponding folder on macOS/Windows.

 2. **Launch** the Playwright Chromium binary with a **custom** user-data directory:

    ```bash
    # Linux example
    ~/.cache/ms-playwright/chromium-1234/chrome-linux/chrome \
        --user-data-dir=/home/<you>/my_chrome_profile
    ```

    ```bash
    # macOS example (Playwright’s internal binary)
    ~/Library/Caches/ms-playwright/chromium-1234/chrome-mac/Chromium.app/Contents/MacOS/Chromium \
        --user-data-dir=/Users/<you>/my_chrome_profile
    ```

    ```powershell
    # Windows example (PowerShell/cmd)
    "C:\Users\<you>\AppData\Local\ms-playwright\chromium-1234\chrome-win\chrome.exe" ^
        --user-data-dir="C:\Users\<you>\my_chrome_profile"
    ```

    **Replace** the path with the actual subfolder indicated in your `ms-playwright` cache structure.

 - This **opens** a fresh Chromium with your new or existing data folder.
 - **Log into** any sites or configure your browser the way you want.
 - **Close** when done—your profile data is saved in that folder.

 3. **Use** that folder in **`BrowserConfig.user_data_dir`**:

    ```python
    from crawl4ai import AsyncWebCrawler, BrowserConfig, CrawlerRunConfig